themarving/robot/README.md

 The two arduino code files are implemented on the Arduino Uno and the Arduino Nano respectively.

 # Custom Interfaces
-A custom msg interface used for publishing/subscribing ultrasonic sensor data.
+A custom msg interface used for publishing/subscribing ultrasonic sensor data and computer vision data.

 # Main Package
 The main package contains all of the ROS2 nodes created for running the different robotic components and sharing data between them.